-Finally, though this course is a Biology course, I encourage all students to also view it as a language course-there are more new vocabulary words in the average introductory biology course than in an introductory foreign language course!
+Finally, even though this course is a Biology course, in many ways, it is also a language course-there are more new vocabulary words in the average introductory biology course than in an introductory foreign language course!
 Because this is a non-majors course, we will try to make vocabulary a less significant component, however, it is inescapable.
 You will want to make regular vocabulary memorization practice a part of your study routine.